Matrilineality: Pueblo

-Navajo

-The Navajo people of the American southwest are a matrilineal society in which kinship, children, livestock and family histories are passed down through the female.
-In marriage the groom moved to live with the brides family.
-Children also came from their mother's clan living in hogans of the females family.

-Tanana Athabaskan

-The Tanana Athabaskan people, the original inhabitants of the Tanana River basin in Alaska and Canada, traditionally lived in matrilineal semi-nomadic bands.

-Tlingit Lingít

-The Tlingit people, the original inhabitants of the Lingít Aaní in Alaska and Canada, are organized into Matrilineal Clans.
-All property both physical and intellectual are owned by their clan.

-Tsenacommacah (Powhatan Confederacy)
+Genetic data has also established matriliny and matrilocality of an elite among Ancestral Pueblo People, from 8th to 11th century AD, in Chaco Canyon, New Mexico.

+Tsenacommacan

-The Powhatan and other tribes of the Tsenacommacah, also known as the Powhatan Confederacy, practiced a version of male-preference matrilineal seniority, favoring brothers over sisters in the current generation (but allowing sisters to inherit if no brothers remained), but passing to the next generation through the eldest female line.
+The Powhatan Confederacy and neighboring tribes of Tsenacommacah practiced a version of male-preference matrilineal seniority, favoring brothers over sisters in the current generation (but allowing sisters to inherit if no brothers remained), but passing to the next generation through the eldest female line.
 In A Map of Virginia John Smith of Jamestown explains:His [Chief Powhatan's] kingdome descendeth not to his sonnes nor children: but first to his brethren, whereof he hath 3 namely Opitchapan, Opechancanough, and Catataugh; and after their decease to his sisters.
 First to the eldest sister, then to the rest: and after them to the heires male and female of the eldest sister; but never to the heires of the males.

-Upper Kuskokwim

-The Upper Kuskokwim people are the original inhabitants of the Upper Kuskokwim River basin.
-They speak an Athabaskan language more closely related to Tanana than to the language of the Lower Kuskokkwim River basin.
-They were traditionally hunter-gatherers who lived in matrilineal semi-nomadic bands.